jagadekmeesala/ITG_EAGLE_Training/README.md

 Researched on
 - String vs String builder vs String buffer
 - Solved the problems on strings using pre-defined methods
+- Built a database in MYSql workbench using commands
+- Learned about how to access the data from the database
+- Create, Insert and Delete commands
+- Installed Command line URL
+- CURL commands

 Prasad Sir To-Dos
 - Work on Unix commands